 - (i) The Commission will give aid for some civil matters.
-Applications for aid will be considered for priority clients as outlined in Schedule B of the National Partnership Agreement on Legal Assistance Services 2015-2020. - (ii) Applications for matters likely to result in an order for damages or compensation should be made to the Civil Disbursement Fund, as these matters will not be given high priority under this guideline. - (iii) Applications for aid for planning appeals will not be considered.
+Applications for aid will be considered for priority clients as outlined in Schedule A of the National Legal Assistance Partnership 2020-2025. - (ii) Applications for matters likely to result in an order for damages or compensation should be made to the Civil Disbursement Fund, as these matters will not be given high priority under this guideline. - (iii) Applications for aid for planning appeals will not be considered.